MoonPoet/xaprb-src/content/slides/index-postgresql-database-postgresconf-2018/index.md

 class: img-right

 .col[
-# 1. Don't Defeat Indexes
+# 1. Don’t Defeat Indexes

 This query **defeats** an index on column `a`: